International Day of the Unborn Child: History

-In 1993, El Salvador became the first nation to officially celebrate what was called a Day of the Right to Be Born.
-Subsequently other countries have initiated official celebrations for the unborn, such as Argentina with the Day of the Unborn in 1998, and Chile with Day of the Conceived and Unborn, Guatemala with the National Day of the Unborn, and Costa Rica with the National Day of Life Before Birth, all in 1999.
+Subsequently other countries initiated official celebrations for the unborn, for example in 1998 the Day of the Unborn in Argentina and the Life Sanctity Day in Poland, in 1999 the Day of the Conceived and Unborn in Chile, the National Day of the Unborn in Guatemala, and the National Day of Life Before Birth in Costa Rica.
 Nicaragua began observing the Day of the Unborn Child in 2000, the Dominican Republic in 2001, Peru in 2002, Paraguay in 2003, the Philippines in 2004, Honduras in 2005, Ecuador in 2006, and Puerto Rico in 2018.
-Chile began observing the Day of the Unborn Child and Adoption in 2013.
-The promotion of the International Day of the Unborn Child was endorsed by the Knights of Columbus.
+In Chile the Chamber of Deputies officially approved the Day of the Unborn Child and Adoption in 2013.